hannahlang/IB-Maths-Placement/README.md

 ## Results

-1. Model performance outperforms teachers' collective predictions by 10%.
+1. Model performance improves teachers' collective predictions by 6%.
 2. Automated predictions and generated emails save the math department hours of work and uncertainty with math placement.

 ## Files